22 Ways to Improve Your Communication Skills in the Workplace

 When you finish communicating, you want your audience to feel you've respected their needs, and they, in turn, will more likely form respect for you.
 To earn that respect, thank them for their time, keep your presentation within its set timeframe, and keep your jokes appropriate and to a minimum.

 Elevating your communication skills is something to work on every day.
-Consider making a communication to-do list with a few things you’d like to work on for the day, like recognizing body language, asking follow-up questions, or practicing active listening.
+Consider making a communication to-do list with a few things you’d like to work on for the day, like recognising body language, asking follow-up questions, or practising active listening.

-Aligning with your core values can help you communicate more effectively.
-The University of Pennsylvania's Achieving Personal and Professional Success Specialization is designed to introduce tools and techniques for achieving success at home and at work.

 When you’re in a professional setting, it’s necessary to keep your emotions in check.
 If you have trouble managing your emotions, take a moment for a few deep breaths before speaking or writing an email.
 Take a moment alone at your desk or a break outside when possible.

 Improving additional workplace skills like problem-solving, collaboration, and time management can also enhance your communication efforts.
-These skills require listening, patience, and organization, which all play a role in sound communication.
+These skills require listening, patience, and organisation, which all play a role in sound communication.

 To aid in your conversational improvement, work to eliminate fillers like “um,” and “ah.”
 Start listening for these fillers so you can use them less and convey more confidence when you speak.
 Often these phrases are used to fill the silence, which is a natural part of conversation, so try to embrace the silence rather than fill it.